 - Valiant Orchid

-- Cataranthus roseus Pacific, this series has several colors and is tall. about 2′ if you need height this might be the one for you.
+- Cataranthus roseus Pacific, this series has several colors and is tall at about 2′.
+The flower is large, and the petals overlap.
+You will find colors including white, pink, rose, and light lavender, and the first true red found in Vinca.
+If you need height, this might be the one for you.

 How To Plant Vinca